hardmanko/ofxCX/README.md

 Version history
 ------------
+v0.1.2 - This release has a few new features and minor bug fixes.

 v0.1.1 - This is mostly a documentation release, but there are a number of new features and some bug fixes.

 v0.1.0 - Intial release.